Chang Chenmo River: Geography

 The Chang Chenmo Valley lies in a depression between the Karakoram Range in the north and the Changchenmo Range in the south.
 The depression continues into Tibet, all the way to Yeshil Kul (Bangda Co) and Lake Lighten (Guozha Co) on the Khotan border.

 The depression is now recognized as a geological fault called the Longmu Co fault, part of the larger Longmu–Guozha Co fault system.

 The Chang Chenmo River has its origin in a glacier southwest of the Lanak Pass, which lies on a low ridge in the middle of the valley.
 The southern mountains are much more glaciated than the northern ones and possibly much of Changchenmo's waters are derived from them.

 The Changchenmo flows on gravel bed for much of its course, described as "stony and bare".
 Numerous tributary streams flow into it from the north as well as the south, bringing alluvium.
 Grass grows in the alluvial beds, which is said to be used by the Ladakhis for autumn grazing.
 However, there is the ever-present danger of snowfall, which can cover up the grass.
 Unless the animals can be brought back over the high passes they would be in danger of starvation.

 In the middle of the Changchenmo valley, a large spur of the Karakoram Range inserts itself, causing the river to zigzag its way through its hills.
 The Kongka Pass lies on the last of these hills.
 To the west of the spur, the large tributary of the Kugrang River flows into the river.
 To its east the Kyapsang River does the same.
-Three prominent grazing grounds are found to the west of the Kongka Pass, viz., Kyam (or Kiam, also called Hot Springs), Tsolu (or Tsogstalu), and Pamzal.
+Three prominent grazing grounds are found to the west of the Kongka Pass, viz., Kyam (or Kiam, also called Hot Springs), Tsolu (or Tsogtsalu), and Pamzal.
 Another one called Gogra is to the northwest in the Kugrang River valley, where another tributary called Changlung flows into Kugrang.

 After Pamzal, the river enters a narrow gorge through the main Karakoram Range, where it becomes a rapid stream.
 This part of the valley is not traversable except in winter when the river is frozen.